2019 in ONE Championship: ONE Championship: For Honor

-ONE Championship: For Honor (also known as ONE Championship 92) was a Combat sport event held by ONE Championship on May 3, 2019 at the Istora Senayan in Jakarta, Indonesia.
+ONE Championship: For Honor (also known as ONE Championship 92) was a Combat sport event held by ONE Championship on May 3, 2019, at the Istora Senayan in Jakarta, Indonesia.

 Background

 This event features a title fight between the champion Sam-A Gaiyanghadao and Jonathan Haggerty for ONE Welterweight Championship as ONE Muay Thai Flyweight Championship headliner.

 Results

 ONE Championship: Warriors Of Light

-ONE Championship: Warriors Of Light was a Combat sport event held by ONE Championship on May 10, 2019 at the IMPACT Arena in Bangkok, Thailand.
+ONE Championship: Warriors Of Light (also known as ONE Championship 93) was a Combat sport event held by ONE Championship on May 10, 2019, at the IMPACT Arena in Bangkok, Thailand.

 Background

 This event featured two world title fights for the ONE Muay Thai Bantamweight Championship Nong-O Gaiyanghadao vs. Hiroaki Suzuki as headliner and for the inaugural ONE Kickboxing Flyweight Championship Petchdam Gaiyanghadao vs. Elias Mahmoudi as co-headliner.

 Results

 ONE Championship: Enter the Dragon

-ONE Championship: Enter the Dragon was a Combat sport event held by ONE Championship on May 17, 2019 at the Singapore Indoor Stadium in Kallang, Singapore.
+ONE Championship: Enter the Dragon (also known as ONE Championship 94) was a Combat sport event held by ONE Championship on May 17, 2019, at the Singapore Indoor Stadium in Kallang, Singapore.